-You stroll into your favorite store, and it’s like they’ve read your mind.
-The perfect pair of shoes, the ideal shade of lipstick, and that gadget you’ve been secretly coveting — all right there, waiting for you.
-Ever wondered how they do it?
+Imagine a customer strolling into your store, and it’s like you’ve read their mind.
+The perfect pair of shoes, the ideal shade of lipstick, and that gadget they’ve been secretly coveting — all right there, waiting for them.
+If you run a business in retail, then probably this is the kind of customer experience you want to provide.

 What Is Big Data?

 Big data isn’t just data.
 It’s about collecting a mind-boggling amount of information and turning it into a mechanism.
-It makes retailers know what you want before you even do it.
+This helps retailers offer personalized shopping experiences and oftentimes even guess what potential customers need right before they even think about it.

 Big Data’s Five V’s